-TPCA's facility features private classrooms, furnished with audiovisual equipment, to facilitate individualized training, a library containing basic and advanced materials, and offices for advisement.
+TPCA's wheelchair-accessible facility features private classrooms furnished with audiovisual equipment to facilitate individualized training, a library containing basic and advanced materials, and offices for advisement.
 The clinic area mirrors a real salon, spa, and barbershop environment, with the amenities needed to meet the demands of modern, industry-standard hair, skin, nail, and grooming services.
-The clinic classroom features professional-grade dryers, color bar, dispensaries, esthetics beds, facial machines, manicure and pedicure stations, a reception area for awaiting clients, shampoo facilities, skincare, and styling stations.
-There is also a locker area and other designated areas used to secure and hold the students' supplies.
+The clinic classroom features professional-grade dryers, a color bar, dispensaries, esthetics beds, facial machines, manicure and pedicure stations, a reception area for awaiting guests, shampoo facilities, styling stations, and restrooms-unisex ADA-compliant toilet room available.
+Lockers and other designated areas are also available to secure and hold the students' supplies.